A Guide to Test Metrics for Functional & Automation Testing

 Validating the software against the functional requirements listed in the project documentation is the main goal of functional testing.
 Making sure every component of the program functions as planned is the aim.
 The following are some crucial indicators that determine how well functional testing is going:

-1. Test Case Execution Rate: The ratio of completed test cases to all test cases scheduled is displayed by this indicator.
-A high execution rate suggests that the testing procedure is proceeding as planned, However, a low pace may indicate upcoming delays or a lack of resources.
+1. Test Case Execution Rate: The ratio between completed test cases and all scheduled test cases is represented by this indicator.
+A high execution rate suggests that everything is on track with testing.
+However, if the pace is low, it could indicate possible delays coming up or lack of resources.

 • Formula: (Number of Test Cases Executed / Total Number of Test Cases) * 100

 • Why It Matters: Teams can monitor the success of their testing endeavors by utilizing the test case execution rate.
-While a low execution rate could be a symptom of delays or bottlenecks, a high execution rate shows that testing is going according to schedule.
-Teams can modify their testing plans and resources by keeping an eye on this measure, ensuring that all important tests are completed before release.
+A low execution rate may indicate delays or bottlenecks, while a high execution rate shows testing is on schedule.
+By monitoring this metric, teams can modify their testing plan and resources, ensuring that necessary tests are completed before release.

 CTA-1 (5).webp